Roman military personal equipment

-Roman military personal equipment was produced in large numbers to established patterns, and used in an established manner.
+Roman military personal equipment was produced in large numbers to established patterns, and used in an established manner by the military of ancient Rome.
 These standard patterns and uses were called the res militaris or disciplina.
 Its regular practice during the Roman Republic and Roman Empire led to military excellence and victory.
 The equipment gave the Romans a very distinct advantage over their "barbarian" enemies, especially so in the case of armour.
 This does not mean that every Roman soldier had better equipment than the richer men among his opponents.
 Roman equipment was not of a better quality than that used by the majority of Rome's adversaries.
 Other historians and writers have stated that the Roman army's need for large quantities of "mass produced" equipment after the so-called "Marian Reforms" and subsequent civil wars led to a decline in the quality of Roman equipment compared to the earlier Republican era:

 The production of these kinds of helmets of Italic tradition decreased in quality because of the demands of equipping huge armies, especially during civil wars...The bad quality of these helmets is recorded by the sources describing how sometimes they were covered by wicker protections (viminea tegimenta), like those of Pompeius' soldiers during the siege of Dyrrachium in 48 BC, which were seriously damaged by the missiles of Caesar's slingers and archers.